MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-create.md

 ### ARM template
 You can use the [Export template](/azure/azure-resource-manager/templates/export-template-portal) feature in the Azure portal to retrieve the ARM template for a DCR.
 This feature generates an ARM template that you can use to deploy the DCR to another environment.

+Using ARM templates, you can modify the JSON of any DCR in the Azure portal.
+You have Azure generate an ARM template for the DCR, modify the JSON, and then redeploy the template.
+This allows you to perform all the changes in the Azure portal without saving the JSON to a local file.

+1. Select the DCR you want to modify in the Azure portal, and select **Export template**.
+2. Click **Deploy** to redeploy the same template.
+3. Click **Edit template** to open up an editable version of the JSON for the DCR.
+4. Make any required changes to the DCR and then click **Save**.
+6. If you want to save the DCR under a new name, change the DCR name parameter.
+Click **Review + create** to deploy the modified template and **Create** to create the new DCR.
+7. If the DCR is valid with no errors, the deployment will succeed and the DCR will be updated with the new configuration.
+Click **Go to resource** to open the modified DCR.
+8. If the DCR has compile errors, then you'll receive a message that your deployment failed.
+Click **Error details** and **Operation details** to view details of the error.
+   1. Click **Redeploy** and then **Edit template** to make the necessary changes to the DCR and then save and deploy it again.

 ### [PowerShell](#tab/powershell)